Our Story

 Starting with just one pilot garden at Christ the King Catholic School at Djarindjin Lombadina in the West Kimberley of WA, within just a few months of EON’s arrival the local children were eating fresh corn, tomatoes and lettuce harvested from the garden they had helped build.

-Since then we have grown exponentially, with the program now having been delivered to 39 communities across Western Australia and the Northern Territory, engaging and educating thousands of children and their families about the vital link between nutrition and health.
+Since then we have grown exponentially, with the program now having been delivered to over 40 communities across Western Australia and the Northern Territory, engaging and educating thousands of children and their families about the vital link between nutrition and health.

 Why We Do What We Do